greenelab/generic-expression-patterns/README.md

 Why is it important to identify generic genes and pathways?

 **Challenge**:
 Identification of generic genes and pathways required a large manual curation effort.
 If you want to perform a new DE analysis in a different biological **context** (i.e. different organism, tissue, media) then you might not have the curated data available.
-Switch contexts will require a lot of manual effort.
+Switching contexts will require a lot of manual effort.
 Similarly, using a different statistical method will require re-curation effort

 **Goal of this study:**
 * To show that our compendia simulation method, [ponyo](https://github.com/greenelab/ponyo) can automatically identify generic genes and pathways